CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo/demo-cluster.md

+## Intro tutorial

+Step by step instructions on building a demo ParallelCluster.
+The goal is for users to get started and make sure they can spin up a node, launch the pcluster and terminate it.

-## Use AWS Command Line Interface (CLI) v3.0 to configure and launch a demo cluster
+### Use AWS Command Line Interface (CLI) v3.0 to configure and launch a demo cluster

 Requires the user to have a key.pair that was created on an ec2.instance